 In essence, this article has sought to reevaluate the old-new abortion decision from the old-new perspective of obligations discourse alongside the prevailing civil human rights discourse.
-As mentioned at the outset of the article, the Coronavirus pandemic has intensified and surfaced the crucial place of both social solidarity and accountability towards everyone, as in the strong Jewish perception of these elements.
-In our opinion, in the second abovementioned scenario, these social elements strongly incline towards supporting a coerced pregnant woman’s right to abort.
+As mentioned at the outset of the article, the coronavirus pandemic has intensified and advanced the crucial place of both social solidarity and accountability toward everyone, as in the strong Jewish perception of these elements.
+In our opinion, in the second abovementioned scenario of a pregnancy resulting from nonconsensual sex, these social elements strongly incline towards supporting a coerced pregnant woman’s right to abort.
 Since she hadn’t freely chosen to be pregnant and become a mother, there are clear social interests in not coercing her to become what she hadn’t chosen to become of her free will and with informed consent.
-However, in the first scenario, these basic social pillars incline toward preserving the interests of the fetus, because we cannot ignore its conception and actually being a juridical person, which intensifies the social interest in bringing it into existence.
+However, in the first scenario of a pregnancy resulting from consensual sex, these basic social pillars incline toward preserving the interests of the fetus, because we cannot ignore its conception and that it actually becomes a juridical person, which intensifies the social interest in bringing it into existence.

-It is our hope that the theoretical and practical discussion in this article may go some way towards filling the substantial lacuna in this complicated issue, as this old-new conception of the abortion debate never has received the attention it deserves in either civil or Jewish law scholarly literature.
+It is our hope that the theoretical and practical discussion in this article may go some way towards filling the substantial gaps in this complicated issue, as this old-new conception of the abortion debate never has received the attention it deserves in either civil or Jewish law scholarly literature.